alisw/AliPhysics/MUON/READMErec.txt

 - <code>CombineClusterTrackReco(flag)</code>: switch on/off the combined cluster/track reconstruction
 - <code>SaveFullClusterInESD(flag, % of event)</code>: save all cluster info (including pads) in ESD, for the given percentage of events
   (100% by default)
+- <code>SelectOnTrackSlope(flag)</code>: switch to select tracks on their slope instead of impact parameter at vertex and/or bending momentum.
 - <code>SetMinBendingMomentum(value)</code>: set the minimum acceptable value (GeV/c) of track momentum in bending plane
 - <code>SetMaxBendingMomentum(value)</code>: set the maximum acceptable value (GeV/c) of track momentum in bending plane
-- <code>SetMaxNonBendingSlope(value)</code>: set the maximum value of the track slope in non bending plane
+- <code>SetMaxNonBendingSlope(value)</code>: set the maximum value of the track slope in non bending plane (used when selecting on track slope).
-- <code>SetMaxBendingSlope(value)</code>: set the maximum value of the track slope in non bending plane (used when B=0)
+- <code>SetMaxBendingSlope(value)</code>: set the maximum value of the track slope in non bending plane (used when selecting on track slope).
-- <code>SetNonBendingVertexDispersion(value)</code>: set the vertex dispersion (cm) in non bending plane (used for original tracking only)
+- <code>SetNonBendingVertexDispersion(value)</code>: set the vertex dispersion (cm) in non bending plane (used for the original tracking and to select track on their non-bending impact parameter at vertex).
-- <code>SetBendingVertexDispersion(value)</code>: set the vertex dispersion (cm) in bending plane (used for original tracking only)
+- <code>SetBendingVertexDispersion(value)</code>: set the vertex dispersion (cm) in bending plane (used for the original tracking, to compute the error on the estimated bending momentum at the very begining and to select track on their bending impact parameter at vertex (used when B=0)).
 - <code>SetMaxNonBendingDistanceToTrack(value)</code>: set the maximum distance to the track to search for compatible cluster(s) in non bending direction.
-This value is convoluted with the track resolution to define the region of interest.
+This value is convoluted with both the track and the cluster resolutions to define the region of interest.
 - <code>SetMaxBendingDistanceToTrack(value)</code>: set the maximum distance to the track to search for compatible cluster(s) in bending direction
-  This value is convoluted with the track resolution to define the region of interest.
+  This value is convoluted with both the track and the cluster resolutions to define the region of interest.
 - <code>SetSigmaCutForTracking(value)</code>: set the cut in sigma to apply on cluster (local chi2) and track (global chi2) during tracking
 - <code>ImproveTracks(flag, sigma cut)</code>: recompute the local chi2 of each cluster with the final track parameters and removed the ones that do not pass a new quality cut.
-The track is removed if we do not end with at least one good cluster per station.
+The track is removed if we do not end with at least one good cluster per requested station and two clusters in station 4 and 5 together whatever they are requested or not.
 - <code>ImproveTracks(flag)</code>: same as above using the default quality cut
 - <code>SetSigmaCutForTrigger(value)</code>: set the cut in sigma to apply on track during trigger hit pattern search
 - <code>SetStripCutForTrigger(value)</code>: set the cut in strips to apply on trigger track during trigger chamber efficiency
 - <code>SetMaxStripAreaForTrigger(value)</code>: set the maximum search area in strips to apply on trigger track during trigger chamber efficiency
 - <code>SetMaxNormChi2MatchTrigger(value)</code>: set the maximum normalized chi2 for tracker/trigger track matching
 - <code>TrackAllTracks(flag)</code>: consider all the clusters passing the sigma cut (duplicate the track) or only the best one
-- <code>RecoverTracks(flag)</code>: if no cluster is found in a given station, we try it again after having removed the worst of the 2 clusters attached in the previous station (assuming it was a cluster from background).
+- <code>RecoverTracks(flag)</code>: during the tracking procedure, if no cluster is found in station 1 or 2, we try it again after having removed
+  (if possible with respect to the condition to keep at least 1 cluster per requested station) the worst cluster attached in the previous station
+  (assuming it was a cluster from background).
 - <code>MakeTrackCandidatesFast(flag)</code>: make the primary track candidates formed by cluster on stations 4 and 5 assuming there is no magnetic field in that region to speed up the reconstruction.
 - <code>MakeMoreTrackCandidates(Bool_t flag)</code>: make the primary track candidate using 1 cluster on station 4 and 1 cluster on station 5